benc-uk/nodejs-demoapp/readme.md

 Templates for deployment to Azure with "quick deploy" buttons are [here](azure-deploy/)

 ## Updates
+* Dec 2018 - Modified weather to use client browser location, rather than use IP
 * Jul 2018 - Switched todo app over to MongoDB, fixed weather
 * Feb 2018 - Updated App Insights monitoring
 * Nov 2017 - Update to use Node 8.9